jackyaz/modmon/README.md

 ## Usage
 ### WebUI
-Modmon can be configured via the WebUI, in the Addons section.
+modmon can be configured via the WebUI, in the Addons section.

 ### Command Line
 To launch the modmon menu after installation, use: